What is MTHFR

-Those with a heterozygous mutation of the MTHFR gene C677T may lose roughly 40% of their enzyme activity, and those with a homozygous mutation may lose up to 70%.
+Those with a heterozygous MTHFR mutation (C677T) may lose roughly 40% of their enzyme activity, and those with a homozygous MTHFR gene mutation may lose up to 70%.

 Today, science has proven that our body has a mechanism capable of silencing “bad genes” or regulating gene expression.
 This process is called methylation.